 In order to fund further operations, including commercializing Omisirge ourselves beyond our focused commercial launch, we will need to raise capital or enter into a strategic transaction.
 We may seek these funds through a combination of private and public equity offerings, debt financings, government grants, strategic collaborations and licensing arrangements.
-For example, in April 2023, we completed an underwritten public offering of 17,500,000 ordinary shares and accompanying warrants to purchase 17,500,000 ordinary shares at a public offering price of \$1.30 per ordinary share and accompanying warrant, for gross proceeds of approximately \$22.8 million, before deducting underwriting discounts and commissions and estimated offering expenses.
+For example, in April 2023, we completed an underwritten public offering of 17,500,000 ordinary shares at a public offering price of \$1.30 per ordinary share and accompanying warrant, for gross proceeds of approximately \$22.8 million, before deducting underwriting discounts and commissions and estimated offering expenses.
+Additionally, during the three months ended September 30, 2023, the Company raised \$25.6 million through the sale and issuance of 18,888,325 shares via its ATM facility, at an average price per ordinary share of \$1.40.